Beverly Gray

-Beverly Gray is a series of mystery stories comprising 26 novels, and published between 1934 and 1955, by Clair Blank, the pen name of Clarissa Mabel Blank Moyer.
+Beverly Gray is a series of mystery stories comprising 26 novels, and published between 1934 and 1955, by Clair Blank.
 The novels began as a series of school stories, following the progress of Beverly, its main character, through college, various romances, and a career as a reporter, before evolving strictly into a mystery series.

-Beverly is portrayed as an extraordinarily determined individual, with "a driving ambition in her heart that would not let her idle her life away."
+Beverly is portrayed as an extraordinarily determined individual, with "a driving ambition in her heart that would not let her idle her life away".
 Across 26 books, she leads "such a life of adventure as would tax the resources of any soap opera heroine".